-If you are a hitter looking to upgrade your swing this summer then you have come to the right spot for baseball bat reviews.
-This page in particular is dedicated to finding you the top ones approved by the BBCOR standard for 2015.
+If you are a hitter looking to upgrade your swing in time for the 2016 season then you have come to the right spot for baseball bat reviews.
+This page in particular is dedicated to finding you the top ones approved by the BBCOR standard.

 |Material||Half and Half||Composite||Composite||Aluminum|